Gülek: History

 During the Turkish Republic era the name of the settlement was Panzinçukuru and Yaylaçukuru up to 1954.
-In 1954 the settlement was declared a seat of township and renamed as Gülek.
+In 1954 the settlement was declared a seat of township and renamed to Gülek.

 Above the Cilician Gates and a few kilometers from the village is Gülek Kalesi (Armenian: Kuklak; Arab: Kawlāk), a large fortification of considerable antiquity which retains evidence of Byzantine and Arab periods of occupation, but is primarily a construction of the 12th and 13th centuries attached to the Armenian Kingdom of Cilicia.
 Its circuit walls and towers at the south and west cover a distance of over 450 meters.
 An extensive photographic survey and plan of Gülek Castle was made between 1973 and 1979.